Medical questions & health advice by board certified doctors

-"Can alcoholism lead to Rhabdomyolysis?
+"Can alcoholism lead to Rhabdomyolysis?"

 I was diagnosed with Rhabdomyolysis.
 As an alcoholic, could my drinking have contributed to this?

 The severity of the disease varies widely, from asymptomatic biochemical abnormalities in the blood (elevated Myoglobin and Creatinine Kinase) all the way to irreversible kidney damage and renal failure.
 You are correct in identifying that alcohol abuse can be related to the development of rhabdomyolysis.
 Alcoholism is a serious disease wherein patients exhibit a pattern of drinking that is repetitively destructive to their social, family, or personal life.
 Alcoholics very frequently use alcohol to the point that they lose consciousness.
 Occasionally, when a person is unconscious and motionless on a hard surface for an extended period of time (as is often the case when a person passes out from alcohol abuse), rhabdomyolysis can develop.
 Both alcoholism and rhabdomyolysis are serious diseases and require evaluation by a specialty physician to assess the severity of illness and to recommend the appropriate treatments.
 The morbidity and mortality of active alcoholism is among the highest of any disease.
 Any actively drinking alcoholic should be evaluated immediately by a psychiatrist who specializes in addiction.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.